 Lasting Power of Attorney

-There is no specific age when you should consider making a Lasting Power of Attorney (LPA) as anyone can lose capacity at any time through illness or if injured in an accident.
-What is important to note is that you can only set up an LPA when you have mental capacity.
-Once you’ve lost capacity, it’s too late!
+There is no specific age when you should consider making a Lasting Power of Attorney (LPA) as anyone can lose capacity at any time through illness, injury or accident.

 How do you set up a Lasting Power of Attorney?